-Impaired Vascular Redox Signalling in the Vascular Complications of Obesity and Diabetes Mellitus.
+Impaired Vascular Redox Signaling in the Vascular Complications of Obesity and Diabetes Mellitus.

 Akoumianakis I., Antoniades C.

-SIGNIFICANCE: Oxidative stress, a crucial regulator of vascular disease pathogenesis, may be involved in the vascular complications of obesity, systemic insulin resistance and diabetes mellitus.
-Recent advances: Excessive production of reactive oxygen species in the vascular wall has been linked with vascular disease pathogenesis.
-Recent evidence has revealed that vascular redox state is dysregulated in cases of obesity, systemic insulin resistance and diabetes mellitus, potentially participating to the well-known vascular complications of these disease entities.
+SIGNIFICANCE: Oxidative stress, a crucial regulator of vascular disease pathogenesis, may be involved in the vascular complications of obesity, systemic insulin resistance (IR), and diabetes mellitus (DM).
+Recent Advances: Excessive production of reactive oxygen species in the vascular wall has been linked with vascular disease pathogenesis.
+Recent evidence has revealed that vascular redox state is dysregulated in cases of obesity, systemic IR, and DM, potentially participating in the well-known vascular complications of these disease entities.
 CRITICAL ISSUES: The detrimental effects of obesity and the metabolic syndrome on vascular biology have been extensively described at a clinical level.
-Furthermore, vascular oxidative stress has often been associated with the presence of obesity and insulin resistance as well as a variety of detrimental vascular phenotypes.
-However, the mechanisms of vascular redox state regulation under conditions of obesity and systemic insulin resistance, as well as their clinical relevance, are not adequately explored.
-In addition, the notion of vascular insulin resistance, and its relationship with systemic parameters of obesity and systemic insulin resistance, is not fully understood.
-In this review, we present all the important components of vascular redox state and the evidence linking oxidative stress with obesity and insulin resistance.
+Further, vascular oxidative stress has often been associated with the presence of obesity and IR as well as with a variety of detrimental vascular phenotypes.
+However, the mechanisms of vascular redox state regulation under conditions of obesity and systemic IR, as well as their clinical relevance, are not adequately explored.
+In addition, the notion of vascular IR, and its relationship with systemic parameters of obesity and systemic IR, is not fully understood.
+In this review, we present all the important components of vascular redox state and the evidence linking oxidative stress with obesity and IR.
 FUTURE DIRECTIONS: Future studies are required to describe the cellular effects and the translational potential of vascular redox state in the context of vascular disease.
-In addition, further elucidation of the direct vascular effects of obesity and insulin resistance is required for better management of the vascular complications of DM.
+In addition, further elucidation of the direct vascular effects of obesity and IR is required for better management of the vascular complications of DM.
 Antioxid.
 Redox Signal.
 00, 000-000.